jdlingyu/yanChat/readme.md

 Chat Assistant (referred to as "App") is developed and maintained by lingyu0.
 We are deeply aware of the importance of protecting personal information and privacy while providing users with a good user experience.

 #### Personal Information
+##### Email
-We do not collect personal information, and we will not disclose any personal information provided by users for feedback to third parties.
+Used for account registration/login and user feedback communication, we will not disclose to third parties.
+We do not collect any other personal information.

 Any user request content is only forwarded to the OPEN AI API and no records or information are saved.